Ottawa Gee-Gees men's ice hockey: Scandal

-During a press conference on March 3, 2014, the president of the university, Allan Rock, stated that the university was going to announce the suspension of the hockey program on February 28, 2014, but the Thunder Bay Police asked them to delay.

-Two former players ultimately faced charges related to the incident.
-In June 2014, Rock announced uOttawa would not ice a team in 2014–15.
-January 2015, Rock announced that uOttawa would sit out the 2015–16 season as well in order to give university officials more time to implement reforms.
-The two former players were found not guilty of sexual assault in a verdict from Ontario Court Justice Chantal M. Brochu on June 25, 2018.
-The team returned for the 2016–17 season.

-The trial began more than four years after the reported incident and lasted for approximately two weeks.
+The assault trial began more than four years after the reported incident and lasted for approximately two weeks.
 Justice Chantal M. Brochu heard testimony from seven people including the alleged victim, M. S., as well as Foucher, Donovan and Paiement.
 During the trial, M. S. was reported to have lied on the witness stand which contributed to Justice Brochu setting her testimony aside.
 Ultimately, Foucher and Donovan were acquitted of the charges on June 25 and the Crown decided not to appeal the decision.

 The 22 players who were not charged with sexual assault filed a class-action lawsuit against both the university and its president, Allan Rock, for defamation in January 2015.
 The initial filling claimed that the plaintiffs were more concerned with the image and reputation of the university than the damage that would be caused by cancelling a season and alleging implicitly that the players who were not charged had been involved in criminal activity.
 While the initial demand was for $6 million, the two sides eventually settled for $350,000 in compensation.